Industry 4.0, IIoT and Production Networks

 - Integration Layer: On this layer, existing machines and sensors are adapted into a new, service oriented environment.
-With currently about 50 available industrial interfaces as well as the synchronous process data model and multi broker technology available in Gamma V, we are optimally equipped to handle this task.
+With numerous industrial interfaces available out-of-the-box as well as the synchronous process data model and multi broker technology available in Gamma V, we are optimally equipped to handle this task.

 - Communication Layer: This is where services are adapted to the respective Information Layer.
 For this we currently support OPC UA, DDS (Data Distribution Service) and MQTT.

 - Information Layer: On this layer, data and services are provided according to the needs of production.

 - Functional Layer and Business Layer: Both of these are already being handled by global players like SAP or IBM and are therefore of no interest to us.

 Together with our partners and customers we are already implementing machines (assets) with an autonomous integration layer.
 As needed according to the respective production facility the machine can be equipped with a suitable communication layer.
 This allows the machine to be quickly integrated into existing production networks or serve as the basis for a new production network.
 This is how out technological approach enables us to build future proof machines today that can be easily adapted to the requirements of tomorrow.

 The work necessary for creating state of the art production facilities right up to the information layer is very individual and difficult, making the big players with their global approach and lack of flexibility unsuitable for it.
 At the same time, it can be expected to lead to a huge amount of service expenditures that RST, being focused on communication strategies and implementation, could not handle.
 It is therefore our strategy to cooperate with service oriented strong partners and customers who are interested in pursuing this path with us.
 These partners are recruited both from our technology network Embedded4You as well as externally.